joonarafael/visualpathfinder/README.md

 Application uses Tailwind CSS for styling and additionally features ready-made UI components provided by the [shadcn/ui library](https://ui.shadcn.com/ "shadcn/ui Homepage").

 Automatic software testing powered by the Jest library.
 Tests cover the core application logic.
 The user interface is not covered by automatic testing.
 Coverage report of the automatic testing can be found [here](https://app.codecov.io/gh/joonarafael/visualpathfinder "Codecov Report").

+## Algorithms

+The source code for all the core features, such as the pathfinding algorithms, logic to generate adjacency lists and e.g. Manhattan distance function can be found in [this folder](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms "Application Algorithm Folder").

+## Credits for Ready Maps

+Benchmark maps are created entirely by me.

+### Baldur's Gate

+Downloaded from the [MovingAI Benchmarks](https://www.movingai.com/benchmarks/index.html "Moving AI Lab Map Benchmarks").
+These Moving AI maps have been cropped, rescaled, and converted into 1bit color scheme.
+Out of this 1bit image, a specific [Python script](https://github.com/joonarafael/visualpathfinder/tree/main/supportingtools/1bitimagetolist.py "1 Bit Image to Array Python Script") has been used to generate an appropriate array for permanent data storing.

+### City Maps

+- **CITY 1** (stored in the file named [city0](https://github.com/joonarafael/visualpathfinder/tree/main/app/maps/cities/city0 "Open File 'city0.tsx'")) generated from [this map](https://nextcity.org/images/made/BoeingStreetNetworkVisualLead_920_642_920_642_80.jpg "Open Original Reference for City 1").

+- **CITY 2** (stored in the file named [city1](https://github.com/joonarafael/visualpathfinder/tree/main/app/maps/cities/city1 "Open File 'city1.tsx'")) generated from [this map](https://s.hdnux.com/photos/61/76/04/13099288/3/rawImage.jpg "Open Original Reference for City 2").

+Same kind of processing has been done for the city maps as was described in the [Baldur's Gate maps](https://github.com/joonarafael/visualpathfinder?tab=readme-ov-file#baldursgate).